Traditional Soft German Pretzels (Brezeln)

 Instructions

-- Add the dough back into the bowl and cover it with a tea towel.
+- Place the dough into a large clean bowl and cover it with a damp tea towel, plate, or plastic wrap.
 Let it rest for 30 minutes at room temperature.
 It will significantly increase in size.

-- Preheat the oven to 180C/356F and line a baking tray with parchment paper.
+- Preheat the oven to 400F (200C) and line a baking tray with parchment paper.

-- Form 4 large pretzels, 8 medium-sized ones, or 16 snack-size pretzels.
-Add them to 1-2 baking tray(s) and rest them for another 15 minutes.
+- Form 4 large pretzels, 8 medium-sized, or 16 snack-size pretzels.
+Add them to 1-2 baking tray(s) and rest them for another 20 minutes.

-- To make the baking soda water, bring 4 cups water to a boil in a large pot.
-Add 3 tbsp baking soda and bring it to a boil again.
+- To make the baking soda water, bring 4 cups waterhe water to a boil in a large pot.
+Add 3 tbsp baking sodahe baking soda and bring it to a boil again.
 Reduce to a simmer and add the pretzels to a ladle one by one.
-Boil them in the baking soda water for 20 seconds each.
+Boil them in the baking soda water for 30 seconds each.
+They will float at the top.
 Transfer them back to a lined baking tray.3 tbsp baking soda, 4 cups water

 - Add your topping of choice.
-I add 1 tbsp sesame seeds to one half and coarse 1 tsp salt to the other.
+I add sesame seeds to one half and coarse salt to the other.
 Score the pretzels with a sharp knife on the thickest side.1 tbsp sesame seeds, 1 tsp salt

-- Bake the pretzels for 20-25 minutes until they've reached the typical dark brown pretzel coloring.
+- Bake the pretzels for 17 minutes until they've reached the dark brown pretzel color.
 Remove them from the oven and transfer them to a cooling rack if you have one.
-Serve with a generous x of butter while warm!
+Serve with a generous lashing of butter while warm!